-Ten lepers, hopeless and incurable, had come to Jesus, begging for His help, and He had miraculously healed them.
-All ten should have fallen down to worship and thank Him, but only one praised God and thanked Jesus for His marvelous deliverance, while the others rushed away.
+Ten lepers, hopeless and incurable, came to Jesus, begging for His help, and He miraculously healed them.
+All 10 should have fallen down to worship and thank Him, but only one praised God and thanked Him for His marvelous deliverance.

-We are at first amazed at such ingratitude, until we realize that not more than 10% of even those people who know about Christ ever stop to give Him thanks for His innumerable blessings -- life, freedom, food, shelter, health, family, and especially easy access to the Bible and His gracious offer of salvation -- far greater in value than the gift of special healing received by the ten lepers.
+We are at first amazed at such ingratitude, until we realize that not more than 10 percent of even those people who know about Christ ever stop to give Him thanks for His innumerable blessings—life, freedom, food, shelter, health, family, and especially easy access to the Bible and His gracious offer of salvation—far greater in value than the gift of special healing received by the 10 lepers.

-The thankful leper received a much greater gift than all the others.
+The thankful leper received a much greater gift than the others.
 “Thy faith hath made thee whole” (Luke 17:19).
 They had received an outward cleansing of the body, he an inward cleansing of the soul!
-These words spoken by Christ are found four other times in the New Testament (Matthew 9:22; Mark 5:34; 10:52; Luke 8:48), plus two other times where the word for “made whole” is translated “saved” (Luke 7:50; 18:42).
-This word (Greek, sozo) occurs many other times.
-For example: “He is able also to save them to the uttermost that come unto God by Him" (Hebrews 7:25).
+These words spoken by Christ are found four other times in the New Testament (Matthew 9:22; Mark 5:34; 10:52; Luke 8:48), plus two times where the word for “made whole” is translated “saved” (Luke 7:50; 18:42).
+This word (Greek sozo) occurs many other times.
+For example: “He is able also to save them to the uttermost that come unto God by him” (Hebrews 7:25).